The Payment Integrity Network

 Movement is not completion.

-Every existing settlement rail confirms that funds moved.
+Every existing settlement coordination layer confirms that funds moved.
 None of them prove the settlement was completed correctly.
 That gap - between movement and verified completion - is the attack surface.

 Traditional Settlement